Winston Cowie: Marine policy leadership

-He was part of the Environment Agency Abu Dhabi team that monitored and rescued two whale sharks that visited Abu Dhabi in 2020, untangling fishing gear from one and helping rescue one and move it 20km back out to sea.
+He was part of the Environment Agency Abu Dhabi team that monitored and rescued two whale sharks that visited Abu Dhabi in 2020, untangling fishing gear from one and helping rescue one and move it 20 km back out to sea.
 He was given the nick-name 'Whale Shark Whisperer' whilst on the community outreach program Whale Shark Watch.

 Cowie was the Environment Agency - Abu Dhabi Ambassador on the 2019 world's longest single use plastic free flight on Earth Day 2019 between Abu Dhabi and Melbourne.
 Etihad Airways removed 95 plastic items – including cups, cutlery, dishes, headset bags and toothbrushes – from the long-haul flight.

-Cowie, a Master Diver, has a regular ‘Adventures in the Arabian Gulf’ column in the Dive NZ magazine and Emirates Diving Association Divers for the Environment Magazine.
+Cowie, a Master Diver, has a regular 'Adventures in the Arabian Gulf' column in the Dive NZ magazine and Emirates Diving Association Divers for the Environment Magazine.